Buying trees & shrubs

 A healthy young tree has a main stem, or trunk, with bark that is undamaged and has not been pruned at the top.
 The trunk should thicken as it tapers toward the roots.

-Branches should be evenly spaced about eight inches apart around the upper one-third to one-half of the trunk.
+Depending on the variety, branches should be evenly spaced about eight inches apart around the upper one-third to one-half of the trunk.
 Avoid trees with branches that have been pruned at the tips.

 Trees and shrubs are sold from nurseries in various ways including bare root, container-grown, and balled and burlapped.
 Bare root trees and shrubs do not have soil around their roots and are usually less expensive than container grown or balled and burlapped plants.
 Bare root plants should be purchased and planted when the buds are dormant, usually in March or April.